StartBootstrap/startbootstrap-grayscale/README.md

 2. Run `npm i` in its root folder _eg.
 C:\\jandu\\_
 3. `gulp dev` should start a live server with auto-updating website, opened in your default browser.

-If not: check if you have updated npm, if gulp's tasks work and then check the browser's console for errors.
+If not: check if you have updated **npm**, if **gulp**'s tasks work and then check the browser's **console** for errors.
 Upstream issues have some hints too.

 ### Usage

 You could use this as your own portfolio site too, it's easy!
 Just change some colors, text and images.
-But would be nice from you to not use it in the same area or in the same professional field, as this repo (ie. UX in Central Europe).
+It would be nice from you to **not** target the same area or field, as this repo does (ie. UX in Central Europe).

 ### Dev setup